TheWatcherMultiversal/pdfgui_tools/README.md

 ## Install using a script
 If you do not have a Debian-based distribution or if you have a different package manager, you can use the installation script `./install.py`.

-To do this, first make sure that the `./install.py` script and the `./uninstall.py` script have the necessary permissions to run on the system:
+To do this, first make sure that the `./install.py` script have the necessary permissions to run on the system:

-    chmod 755 ./install.py ./uninstall.py
+    chmod 755 ./install.py

 Now we can install pdfgui_tools by running the installation script:

     ./install.py

-- Note: You can uninstall pdfgui_tools from the system using the `./uninstall.py` script.
+- Note: To uninstall pdfgui_tools, you can use `./install.py --uninstall`  to remove pdfgui_tools from the system.

 ### poppler-utils